CLERK OF COURT & COMPTROLLER

 Once you have elected driver school and paid for your traffic ticket, you need to enroll in an approved traffic school, pay for the school (this is a separate expense from the payment for the ticket), complete school, then ensure that the traffic school has electronically filed the completion certificate with the Clerk*.
 Here are instructions for checking online to verify that your traffic school electronically submitted your ticket to the Clerk.

-*Effective July 1, 2019, driver improvement course providers must submit the B1 Basic Drive Improvement course completion information electronically to the clerk of the circuit court of the county where the citation is issued within three (3) days after the course is successfully completed.
+*Effective July 1, 2019, driver improvement course providers must submit the B1 Basic Drive Improvement course completion information electronically to the Florida Department of Highway Safety and Motor Vehicles within five (5) days after the course is successfully completed.
+Course providers then have three (3) days to submit the information to the Clerk of the Circuit Court of the county where the citation is issued.
+It is your responsibility to ensure the school electronically submitted your certificate.
 School completion certificates for the 8 hour Basic Driver Improvement, Advanced Driver Improvement, DUI and DUI Level II must be submitted to our office within 60 days.
 Failure to ensure that the school completion certificate was submitted will result in the suspension of your driving privileges, points being assessed to your record, and assessments of additional costs.
-Ensure for yourself that your school has submitted your certificate electronically by checking online 24/7/365 to see if the Clerk received your certificate.
-If it is not shown as received by the Clerk, you must contact your school and ask them to submit it electronically.
+You can check online 24/7/365 to see if the Clerk received your certificate.
+If it is not shown as received, you must contact your school and ask them to submit it electronically.